 The side of the tire is called the sidewall.
 It is the area between the beads of the tire to the tread.
 The sidewall is used to shield the inner part of the tire from damage, cuts, and scratches.
 The terminology is written on the sidewall of the tire.

 Parts of the tire with nomenclature and picture.

 1. Tire Width: Tire width is the distance between two sidewalls of the tire.
 It’s generally measured in mm.

 2. Aspect Ratio: The aspect ratio is nothing but a comparison of the height of the tire with the width of the tire.
-If the aspect ratio is 35 then the height of the tire is 35% of the width of the tire.
+If the aspect ratio is 35 then the height of the tire is 35% of the tire width.

 3. Construction: Construction means how the tire is built.
-Following are the common construction notation.
+Following is the typical construction notation.